Bonicelli-Mattia/get-guides/README.md

 When organizing a trip somewhere, finding and hiring a guide is currently the only step that requires going through some sort of professional service such as a travel agency or a travel consultant🙅

 Get Guides aims to free travellers from that burden and allows them to directly access and interact with guides🔥

-This project was presented as part of a full-stack engineering bootcamp app showcase event.
-You can see the event and the presentation at the following link: [Youtube](https://youtu.be/522BJezfQ5Y?t=260)

 ## Built With